Organized Cowardice: Putting the Pol in Poltroon

 Evidently, in the popsci world, heretics can be dealt with

-by simply telling a few lies about them — and then
+by simply telling a few lies about them —

-pointing to
+point to

 of how “impossible” or “unprofessional” he is.